Lieder-Lab/liederDB/README.md

 ____
 ## More questions and suggestions
-If you have more questions or suggestions, please email to 357274178@qq.com.
-It's my pleasure to get your email.
+If you have more questions or some suggestions, please email to 357274178@qq.com.
+It's my pleasure to talk with you about this.